enrique-berrios/CodingProjects/README.md

 # Coding Projects

-In this github repo I will document my coding process on becoming a pro in numerical simulations using python.
+In this github repo I will document my coding process on becoming a pro in using python.

-Have fun trying these out yourself.
+Have fun trying some of these ideas out yourself.
+And let me know if u found a clever solution.

 ## Project list:

+- Manim Animations (work in progress)
-- Pendulum
+- Pendulum (not started)